Aarav is a longtime freelance writer who loves writing about cricket.

 In this article, I'll explain all about how to play cricket, what equipment is used, and the rules and regulations of the sport.
 By the end of this article, you'll be ready for your first game.

-Things You'll Need To Play Cricket
+What You'll Need to Play

 Here is a quick rundown of the equipment you'll need to play cricket.